mardub1635/TipsAndTricks/README.md

 **Disclaimer**

-This is a totally unofficial documents, they are not to be published or reproduced and are intended for private use only.
+This is totally unofficial documents, they are not to be published and are intended for private use only.

 **Contact**

-Marie Dubremetz. firstname.lastname@lingfil.uu.se
+Author: Marie Dubremetz. firstname@stp.lingfil.uu.se